DopamineDriven/home-sharing-app/README.md

 - seed.ts is located outside of the rootDir/
     - why?
     - it is only used in development
-- Therefore, TS should not copile it to valid JS
+- Therefore, TS should not compile it to valid JS
     - this requires updating the tsconfig.json file
         - use the "exclude" option